Bangkok flights

 For a contrasting experience, relax at one of the sophisticated restaurants and cafés that sit in contemporary urban buildings and bustling shopping malls, such as Terminal 21, Siam Paragon and Siam Discovery.

-Immerse yourself in the history of Bangkok with visits to the luxurious former royal residence and museum at the Grand Palace, as well as the huge collection of temples, such as Wat Arun and Wat Phra Kaew.
+Immerse yourself in the history of Bangkok with visits to the Grand Palace — a former royal residence now open to the public as a museum and ceremonial site — as well as the huge collection of temples, such as Wat Arun and Wat Phra Kaew.
 Admire the architecture of the Jim Thompson House or discover the interesting story behind the Golden Buddha statue.

 Compare and book your cheap flights to Bangkok with Thai Airways and popular flight routes from Cape Town to Bangkok and Johannesburg to Bangkok.